 Accessibility Information

-On the Experience
+In the Experience

 Is Journey of Water Kid-Friendly?

 Children who don’t like getting wet may not like this attraction, since a lot of water is involved.
+But, there is also the dry path available for all guests.

 Be sure to check out our guide on things that might scare little ones at Disney World.